Cal-Fang/PoliceTransport/README.md

 2. Is there any trend through time?

 The script used for this step is named **04_analysis.Rmd**.
-The results are in this [pdf file](https://github.com/Cal-Fang/homeboydropoff/blob/main/pivottables.pdf).
+The results are in the [pdf file](https://github.com/Cal-Fang/homeboydropoff/blob/main/pivottables.pdf) in this repository named as *pivottables.pdf*.